stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-06-arcade-water-wakeup.md

 ![Camilla Arcade]({{ site.pics_url }}20240709_215240.jpg)

-I couldn't find a good song reference for the day, so, since we woke up and defeated a fire breathing dragon and played in an arcade, maybe this song with David Bowie is appropriate?
-Also, I think Linda likes Arcade Fire maybe.
+I couldn't find a good song reference for the day, so, since we woke up and defeated a fire breathing dragon and played in an arcade, I thought that maybe this song with David Bowie is appropriate by title alone.
+Also, I think Linda likes Arcade Fire.
+Maybe.

 > Arcade Fire - Wakeup w/ David Bowie